 • Posted October 24, 2023 - SB 696 (Portantino) Notaries Public - Remote Online Notarization (RON)

-Senate Bill (SB) 696 implements the Online Notarization Act which authorizes California notaries to perform notarial transactions through the use of audio-visual communication, and online notarization platforms to provide platform services, and was signed into law by Governor Gavin Newsom on September 30.
+Senate Bill (SB) 696, which was signed into law by Governor Gavin Newsom on September 30, 2023, implements the Online Notarization Act which authorizes California notaries to perform notarial transactions through the use of audio-visual communication and online notarization platforms to provide notarial services.

 • Posted January 11, 2023 - Extension of Notary Public Commissions